School leaders fear that stricter lunch program eligibility in the fall could make it harder for students to eat

 Since March, the USDA has provided families that receive free or reduced-price school meals with a few hundred dollars in extra Pandemic EBT funds, a debit card benefit for food-insecure households.
 Those additional benefits are also set to lapse.

-“If those flexibilities are not in place, the burden on our parents is not going to be tremendous.
+“If those flexibilities are not in place, the burden on our parents is going to be tremendous.
 I’m having nightmares,” Wheeler said.
 “We know that it’s a nutritious meal, not just another meal in your belly.”

 In D.C., some charter schools are attempting to find solutions for families who cannot easily commute to campus during the pandemic.
 At IDEA, where two of Johnson’s children attend, the school already uses a large bus emblazoned with its logo to set up makeshift meal sites at locations closer to families’ homes.
 They also have been using the van in the spring and summer to distribute fresh produce bags to families.